williamphelps13/top-notch-tomatillos/README.md

 After returning to the poster page, they can use the forward button on their browser to return to the previous movie information page, or they can click a new movie poster to see that movie information page instead.

+Each page has a unique URL that can be bookmarked and/or manually typed in the address bar.

 <!-- ## GIF

 ![rancid tomatillos gif](./src/images/rancid.gif)  -->